 To combat this issue, try to consciously eat more foods high in omega-3 fat, such as chia seeds and fish.

-Plant-based butter may be more expensive than regular butter in most grocery stores, which is the case for many plant-based alternatives to meat and dairy products.
+Plant-based butters may be more expensive than regular butter in most grocery stores, which is the case for many plant-based alternatives to meat and dairy products.
+Try looking in whole foods for a better vegan butter price selection.

 Allergens May Make It Inconsumable

-So, which is healthier, plant-based butter or regular butter?
+So, which is healthier, plant butter or regular butter?
 Here is the breakdown:

 For more health-conscious plant-based foods, take a look at Proper Good meals.
 Proper Good provides ready-to-eat in 90 seconds meals that are gluten-free, dairy-free, plant-based, and made from clean ingredients!
 They require no preparation and provide proper good nutrition!